redhat-gpte-labs/practical-intro-to-container-security/lab3.md

 ##### Goals

-* Start and enable the registry service.
+* Install, start and enable the registry service.
 * Open tcp firewall port 5000.
 * Use curl to test connectivity to the registry services.